 Taste the filling: (optional)

-Bring the water in a steamer to a boil and then lower the heat to let it simmer while you are going to wrap the meat rolls
+- Bring the water in a steamer to a boil and then lower the heat to let it simmer while you are going to wrap the meat rolls

 Steaming (can be prepared ahead):

-Gently and carefully place the meat rolls into the oil and deep-fry until golden brown, about 4-5 minutes.
-Use tongs to remove from the oil and place on paper towel to let the towel absorbs some of the excess oil
+- Gently and carefully place the meat rolls into the oil and deep-fry until golden brown, about 2 minutes or so until golden brown.
+Use tongs to remove from the oil and place on a paper towel to let the towel absorbs some of the excess oil

-Let it cool down or 2 minutes or so before slicing with a very sharp knife.
+- Let it cool down or 2 minutes or so before slicing with a very sharp knife.
 You can slice each roll into 3-4 pieces at an angle for presentation

 - Brush the steamed ngoh hiang with a bit of oil.
 Place on the air fryer basket and air fry at 350 F (180 C) for 10-15 minutes.
 The time is just for a reference.
 Check in between cooking and flip them over as needed and cook until crispy and golden brown